w159/M365SAT/README.md

 -	PoShLog

 #### 3.1.1 Installation PowerShell 7.x.x (Windows)
-PowerShell 7.x works with all the latest modules.
+Note: *There were several reports that Microsoft Exchange was not working properly at the latest version due to Web Account Manager (WAM).
+A workaround is to install ExchangeOnlineManagement version 3.6.0 to force using the legacy browser authentication*
 ```
 Install-Module -Name Az
-Install-Module -Name ExchangeOnlineManagement
+Install-Module -Name ExchangeOnlineManagement -RequiredVersion 3.6.0
 Install-Module -Name Microsoft.Online.SharePoint.PowerShell
 Install-Module -Name Microsoft.Graph -AllowClobber -Force
 Install-Module -Name Microsoft.Graph.Beta -AllowClobber -Force